bergmannjg/fshafas/readme.md

 * fshafas and fshafas.profiles nuget packages:
   * *dotnet build* compiles a F# program to dotnet
+* fshafas.javascript and fshafas.javascript.profiles nuget packages:
+  * the nuget package contains the F# source files and the JavaScrript specific project file
   * *dotnet fable* compiles a F# program to a JavaScript program
 * fshafas.python and fshafas.python.profiles nuget packages:
+  * the nuget package contains the F# source files and the Python specific project file
-  *dotnet fable-py* compiles a F# program to a Python program.
+  * *dotnet fable-py* compiles a F# program to a Python program.

 #### npm package

-The *fs-hafas-client-x.y.z.tgz* npm package is generated from the [fshafas.fable.package](src/fshafas.fable.package) project and can be used in a JavaScript program.
+The *fs-hafas-client-x.y.z.tgz* npm package is generated from the [fshafas.javascript.package](src/fshafas.javascript.package) project and can be used in a JavaScript program.

 #### Python package